houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/selection.md

 ## Series

- You can select a series, by setting `selectionMode` to series.
+ You can select a series, by setting `SelectionMode` to series.

 {% aspTab template="chart/user-interaction/selection/series-selection", sourceFiles="series-selection.cs" %}